adamvinueza/timezones/test/README.md

 So let's write some tests to verify the following:

 1. A request with no query string returns the local UTC time.
-2. A request with "America/Los_Angeles" as the query returns the time in Los Angeles.
+2. A request with the query "America/Los_Angeles" returns the time in Los Angeles (UTC -8h).
-3. A request with "America/Chicago" as the query returns the time in Chicago.
+3. A request with the query "America/Denver" returns the time in Denver (UTC -8h).
-4. A request with "Europe/Basel" as the query returns the time in Basel, Switzerland.
+4. A request with the query "America/Chicago" returns the time in Chicago (UTC -6h).
+5. A request with the query "Europe/Brussels" returns the time in Brussels, Belgium (UTC +1h).
-5. A request with "dog" as the query returns a 400 response, with the error message "'dog' is not a valid TZ database name".
+6. A request with the query "dog" returns a 400 response, with the error message "'dog' is not a valid TZ database name".